CALCITRIOL

 CALCITRIOL contains Calcitriol (Vitamin D3); it is used to prevent or treat a calcium deficiency.
 It is an essential nutrient to maintain bone formation and maintenance.
 Calcitriol is a synthetic version of Vitamin D3 and treats calcium deficiency with hypoparathyroidism (the parathyroid gland's decreased activity) and metabolic bone diseases in people with chronic kidney failure.
 It raises Vitamin D levels and thereby increases calcium levels in the blood.
 This helps in improving the absorption rate of calcium from the intestine.

 Take CALCITRIOL as prescribed by your doctor.
-You are advised to take CALCITRIOL for as long as your doctor has prescribed it for you, depending on your medical condition.
-In some cases, CALCITRIOL can cause side effects like constipation or stomach upset, nausea, vomiting, loss of appetite, mood changes, weakness, tiredness, fast or pounding heartbeat, bone/muscle pain, and headache.
+Depending on your medical condition, you are advised to take CALCITRIOL for as long as your doctor has prescribed it for you, depending on your medical condition.
+In some cases, CALCITRIOL can cause side effects like constipation, stomach upset, nausea, vomiting, loss of appetite, mood changes, weakness, tiredness, fast or pounding heartbeat, bone/muscle pain, and headache.
 Most of these side effects of CALCITRIOL do not require medical attention and gradually resolve over time.
 However, if these side effects persist longer, please consult your doctor.

 Uses of CALCITRIOL